stevenjoezhang/osmos.io/README.md

-# Osmoss
+# Osmo

 ## About

-Osmoss is a game the web browser, made entirely using HTML5, and inspired heavily by the gameplay of Osmos.
+Osmo is a game the web browser, made entirely using HTML5, and inspired heavily by the gameplay of Osmos.

 The rules are simple; click to propel yourself around, and try to absorb smaller cells until you become the biggest.
 Watch out for larger cells, or they will absorb you!

 ## Screenshots